We began to gallop

 so did everyone else.

-Like being at the service department
+Like being at the service department in a market

 Get in line - wait for your number